Spaces of initial conditions for quartic Hamiltonian systems of Painlev\'e and quasi-Painlev\'e type: Introduction

-We start by introducing differential equations and Hamiltonian systems of quasi-Painlev\'e type in section~\ref{sec:Hamiltonian_systems} and give an overview of their origin.
-Following on from this, we review the notion of Okamoto's space of initial conditions for Painlev\'e equations and the extension of this concept to quasi-Painlev\'e equations in section~\ref{sec:Okamotos_space}.
+In section~\ref{sec:Hamiltonian_systems}, we review the notion of Okamoto's space of initial conditions for Painlev\'e equations and the extension of this concept to quasi-Painlev\'e equations, the defining manifold.
 Here, we also place emphasis on the construction of a global symplectic atlas for the space of initial conditions of a given (quasi-)Painlev\'e equation.

+In section~\ref{sec:general_procedure} we outline the general process for our classification of quasi-Painlev\'e Hamiltonian systems.
+We define the two mechanisms driving the classification: the coalescence and the degeneration.
+We also introduce Newton polygons and how they can be used to visualise our classification scheme.
+For each subcase we will apply the regularisation method, by blowing up all base points, that leads to the defining manifold (space of initial conditions in the Painlev\'e cases).

-In section~\ref{sec:cubic_systems}, we outline our classification procedure by starting with a review of non-autonomous cubic Hamiltonians.
-All the systems obtained here are related to the known Painlev\'e equations (in particular $\text{P}_{\text{I}}$, $\text{P}_{\text{II}}$ and $\text{P}_{\text{IV}}$).
+In section~\ref{sec:cubic_systems}, we apply our classification procedure by starting with a review of non-autonomous cubic Hamiltonians with the quasi-Painlev\'e property.
+All the systems obtained here are in fact related to known Painlev\'e equations (in particular $\text{P}_{\text{I}}$, $\text{P}_{\text{II}}$ and $\text{P}_{\text{IV}}$), so no genuine quasi-Painlev\'e cases arise.

 The subsequent section~\ref{sec:quartic_systems} is the main body of this article where we perform a systematic classification of quartic Hamiltonian systems in two dependent variables with the quasi-Painlev\'e property, $H\!=\!H(x,y;z)$, with coefficient functions analytic in $z$ in some common domain $U \in \mathbb{C}$.
 Starting from a general quartic polynomial, through a process of degeneration of the Hamiltonian and subsequent coalescence of base points, we arrive at various sub-cases of systems with different types of movable poles in their solutions.
-Under linear equivalence (using all freedom of scaling and shifting the dependent variables) we write down a standardised Hamiltonian in each case, characterised by their Newton polygons.
-For each of the main cases, we perform the necessary blow-ups of the system to construct the defining manifold (analogue of the space of initial condition in the quasi-Painlev\'e case) and find the conditions on the coefficient functions for the system to be of quasi-Painlev\'e type.
-The defining manifold is the space obtained by successive blow-ups of $\mathbb{CP}^2$ on which the system is regularised, with the inaccessible divisors of the intermediate blow-ups removed.
-We draw the diagrams depicting the configuration of the irreducible components of the inaccessible divisor obtained in the blow-up process.
-We also draw a Dynkin-like diagram representing the (self-)intersection numbers of these components.
-We do not explicitly perform the cascades of blow-ups in all the sub-cases, but only draw their corresponding diagrams here.
+Under linear equivalence (using all freedom of scaling and shifting the dependent variables) we write down a standardised Hamiltonian in each case, also characterised by their Newton polygon.